microsoft/fast/README.md

 `@fluentui/web-components` is a library of Web Components that *composes* `@microsoft/fast-foundation`. `@fluentui/web-components` makes use of different stylesheets and may include components that specifically support Microsoft's Fluent design language.

+The source for `@fluentui/web-components` is hosted in [the Fluent UI monorepo](https://github.com/microsoft/fluentui/tree/master/packages/web-components).

 ### Component Explorer

 Launch our [Component Explorer](https://explore.fast.design) to experience our [FAST Components](https://www.npmjs.com/package/@microsoft/fast-components) and development tools.